matplotlib/matplotlib.github.com/_sources/devel/documenting_mpl.rst.txt

   If 'tight', try to figure out the tight bbox of the figure.

+  No ``'extra'`` literal quotes.

+The use of extra literal quotes around the text is discouraged.
+While they slightly improve the rendered docs, they are cumbersome to type and difficult to read in plain-text docs.

 Parameter type descriptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The main goal for parameter type descriptions is to be readable and